 Refurbishing and Recondition Brake Calipers

-Refurbishing Brake Calipers on your caravan or boat trailer can be an expensive exercise when caliper pistons seize, a problem particularly common on boat trailers due to excessive exposure to corrosive environments.
-Of course, there are solutions and suggestions for ongoing maintenance, however, first, we must understand the underlying problem.
+Refurbishing Brake Calipers on your caravan or boat trailer can be an expensive exercise when caliper pistons seize.
+This problem is particularly common on boat trailers due to excessive exposure to corrosive environments.
+Of course, there are solutions and suggestions for ongoing maintenance; however, first, we must understand the underlying problem.

 Electric over-hydraulic actuators pump hydraulic oil to the brake caliper.
-This hydraulic oil pressure varies from 1000 psi to 1600psi depending on the weight of the trailer and the size of the brake actuator.
+The hydraulic oil pressure varies from 1000 psi to 1600 psi, depending on the trailer’s weight and the brake actuator’s size.

 This friction causes braking.
 The more pressure applied by the brake controller, the stronger the braking.